(A unit of measurement of an area of land)

 In terms of property this is the capital amount outstanding that has to be paid back to a financial institution in order to clear an outstanding mortgage.

 This is the term used to describe title which was formerly registered in the Land Registry but is now registered with the Property Registration Authority following the merger of the Land Registry with the Registry of Deeds.
 In simple terms agricultural land will generally speaking be registered title.
 Most urban properties and in particular older properties will generally be "unregistered" title.
 The essential difference between the two is that with the registered title one essentially is dealing with one document of title - namely the Land Certificate.
 One does not have to look behind the Land Certificate to trace the previous owners.
-With an "unregistered" title a vendor's solicitor offers a number of documents of title tracing back the ownership of the particular property for up to forty years so that a chain of ownership is disclosed and a purchasers solicitor is entitled to be satisfied as to it's completeness.
+With an "unregistered" title a vendor's solicitor offers a number of documents of title tracing back the ownership of the particular property for up to forty years so that a chain of ownership is disclosed.
+The purchasers solicitor is entitled to be satisfied as to its completeness.

 Residential Property Price Register